splunk/public-o11y-docs/gdi/windows/telegraf-win_perf_counters.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/win_perf_counters` monitor type using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/win_perf_counters` monitor type for the Smart Agent Receiver.

 Use this monitor to receive metrics from Windows performance counters.